dazigna/web-crawler/README.md

 ### Network client
-Using AsyncIO for networking, we can't use the classic requests package and need to use an async compatible one, I am using Httpx to handle async network requests.
+Using AsyncIO for networking, I can't use the classic requests package and need to use an async compatible one, I am using Httpx to handle async network requests.

 Doing a bit of research on why requests was not async compatible.